cycle-hnu/cycle-hnu.github.io/content/_index.md

       text: |
         <br>

         The CYCLE Lab focuses on advancing research in compilers, systems, and outcomes in computational systems.
-CYCLE is an abbreviation for **(C)**ompiler Systems **(Y)**ielding for **(C)**omputational Languages and **(E)**xecution Acceleration.
+CYCLE is an abbreviation for **(C)**ompiler Systems **(Y)**ielding for **(C)**omputational **(L)**anguages and **(E)**xecution Acceleration.
 This name underscores our commitment to continuous optimization processes aimed at enhancing performance and efficiency across various applications, including deep learning, high-performance computing, and numerical computation, as well as multiple platforms such as CPU, GPU, and NPU.
 Additionally, CYCLE encompasses several interpretations, including but not limited to:

         -a dynamic, iterative research approach, highlighting the significance of iterative improvement in both system optimization and compiler design;
         -a synonym for loops, which are fundamental to polyhedral compilation techniques;